Is it Ever too Late to Complain About Historical Abuse?

 What can you do if You’ve Reported Abuse to the Police but no Further Action was Taken?

 The Police will fully investigate your report, and this is often done by a specialist team of officers.
 Ultimately it is down to the Crown Prosecution Service as to whether they want to bring a prosecution.
 They need to be sure there is enough evidence.
 If they decline, you can appeal using the Victims’ Right to Review Scheme.
 If this is still unsuccessful you can apply to a magistrate’s court to bring a private prosecution.
-This is not an easy process, and we strongly recommend you speak to our specialist team of solicitors if you are considering this.
+This is not an easy process, and we strongly recommend you speak to our specialist team of abuse solicitors if you are considering this.

 You may be able to seek compensation directly from the person who abused you or from other organisations who were involved.
 Our team can advise you on the best ways to do this and support you throughout the process.
 Sometimes these cases can be dealt with on a No Win, No Fee basis.